rhoadley.net music research courses software blogs

 - Varèse - The Liberation of Sound in Cox & Warner (2004)

-Task 4 - Transformation
+Task 4 - Moving sound

 Construct a short piece exploring the notion of

-transformation.
+transformation and movement of sound.
 You should employ a range of techniques

 to explore both timbral transformation and spatialisation